Fluentgrid

-Fluentgrid Limited (formerly Phoenix IT Solutions) is an Indian software company that provides digital platforms for power, water, and gas utilities, as well as smart city operations.
-Founded in 1998 and headquartered in Visakhapatnam, the company has delivered IT systems supporting customer engagement, billing, metering, and analytics for public and private sector clients.
+Fluentgrid Limited (formerly Phoenix IT Solutions Limited) is an Indian enterprise software company headquartered in Visakhapatnam, Andhra Pradesh, that develops digital platforms for electricity, water and gas utilities, as well as smart city and public infrastructure projects.
+Founded on 4 December 1998 by Murali Krishna Gannamani, the company operated as Phoenix IT Solutions Limited until adopting its current name in December 2015.